-1.5 The SCI has been prepared under the Planning and Compulsory Purchase Act 2004, the Localism Act 2011; the Town and Country Planning (Local Planning) Regulations 2012; the Town and Country Planning Development Management Procedure) (England) Order 2010; the National Planning Policy Framework 2018 and the Community Infrastructure Levy Regulations 2010 (as amended).

-1.6 The following sections of this report describe consultation in the context of key principles and legislative requirements in the three core areas of the Wandsworth Planning Service: local plan-making; localism (including neighbourhood planning); and development management.
+- 1.5 The SCI has been prepared under the Planning and Compulsory Purchase Act 2004, the Localism Act 2011; the Town and Country Planning (Local Planning) Regulations 2012; the Town and Country Planning Development Management Procedure) (England) Order 2010; the National Planning Policy Framework 2018 and the Community Infrastructure Levy Regulations 2010 (as amended). - 1.6 The following sections of this report describe consultation in the context of key principles and legislative requirements in the three core areas of the Wandsworth Planning Service: local plan-making; localism (including neighbourhood planning); and development management.
 The final chapter considers resourcing and future updates of the SCI.
-A list of consultees and consultation methods to be undertaken for local plan-making and development management are set out in Appendices 1-3

-1.7 Following consultation on the draft SCI, responses will be considered and any changes incorporated into the final version.
+A list of consultees and consultation methods to be undertaken for local plan-making and development management are set out in Appendices 1-3 - 1.7 The draft SCI, was consulted on between 30 October and 11 December 2018 for a period of 6 weeks and responses were considered against the scope and purpose of the document.
+Only minor changes were required and these have been incorporated into this final version.